azer/blog/posts/2025-05-20-the-less-is-more-engine.md

 For a typical team, design is adding, removing and changing things on the screen as new features come.
 For exceptional teams, design is eliminating the need for design.

-This is how Superhuman's engineering team could just focus on the business logic and ship hundreds of high quality features in their early days, following the existing design & engineering conventions which allows minimized the steps that take to build and deliver features.
+This is how Superhuman's engineering team could focus solely on business logic and ship dozens of high-quality features in their early days.
+They first activated the "fast mode" by establishing a system, minimized the steps needed to build and deliver features, then used it to ship features fast in the following years.

 And because they had a system to ship features with minimum cost, they could do it hundreds of times.